 1. Dust mites

 Dust mites are the most common indoor allergy trigger for Australians and New Zealanders, precisely because they thrive in humid areas such as coastal cities or towns.
 These tiny creatures can’t be seen without a microscope, and feed off small particles including dust, pollen, fungal spores, and human skin scales.

 Dust mites love to hide out in our mattresses, pillows, couches, and carpets — creating significant problems when it comes to getting a good night’s rest.
 Unfortunately, it’s impossible to get rid of them entirely if you have an allergic reaction to dust; but regularly washing your bedding in hot water, letting light into your room, and investing in hypoallergenic bedding or an anti-allergy mattress protector can help reduce your exposure to these microscopic bugs.

 What is a hypoallergenic mattress?
 An anti-allergy mattress is antimicrobial and dust mite-resistant, helping to create a clean and hygienic sleeping surface for a restful night’s sleep.
-The best allergy-friendly bedding in Australia carries the blue butterfly logo, which means they’re recognised by the National Asthma Council of Australia and Respiratory Foundation of NZ for providing long-term protection against dust mites, allergens, mould, and bacteria.
+The best allergy-friendly bedding in Australia carries the Sensitive Choice blue butterfly logo, which means they’re recognised by the National Asthma Council for providing long-term protection against dust mites, allergens, mould, and bacteria.